 Marketing and Advertising

-As a mortgage broker you are responsible for originating loans for your new clients.
+As a mortgage loan officer, you are responsible for originating loans for your new clients.
 This requires ensuring that you are making both state and federal disclosures required for the type of loan you are processing.
 Your loan origination software (“LOS”) will be instrumental here, as it will provide templates for documents such as disclosures.
 In lieu of software, your company also has the option of hiring a third-party compliance specialist who will verify that you have met all federal and state-specific origination disclosure requirements.

 The next requirement is ensuring that your company has a record retention policy.
 Having a comprehensive record retention policy will help to make auditing efforts straightforward for all parties involved.
-As a mortgage broker, you are required to maintain your client and business records for three years.
+As a mortgage loan officer, you are required to maintain your client and business records for three years.
 However, there are additional state-specific rules that might modify this time frame.
 For this reason, it is very important to maintain thorough and accurate documentation of the lifecycle of each mortgage transaction.
 Your lender can be an essential partner at this step as they typically can enable easy access to these documents.

 To have a successful mortgage brokerage business, you will want to develop a compensation plan that attracts the top talent in the field.
 The Loan Originator Compensation Requirements are a good place to start in terms of figuring out an appropriate, compliant compensation plan.
 This resource describes various requirements established under the Truth in Lending Act Regulation Z, including qualifications of loan originators, compliance procedures for depository institutions, and loan originator compensation, among many other requirements.
-This is another point in your process in which it can be helpful to speak with a well-established mortgage broker.
+This is another point in your process at which it can be helpful to speak with a well-established mortgage broker.

-Sequoia Legal's Tips to Make Your Compliance Processes Easier
+Tips to Make Your Compliance Processes Easier

 TRID Disclosure Audits